serbekun/micro-controler_vm/readme.md

 # Microcontroller OS

+## How was created code
+the code was written during training that's why it's so shitty.

 ## Overview

 This project implements a **virtual microcontroller OS** in C that simulates a complete embedded system environment with: